htotoo/ESP32-Portapack/README.md

 An addon module for portapack to add GPS and extra sensors to it for more fun.

 **This module is in early development.
 Suggest features via Issues, even for this module, even for the PortaPack (HackRf) part.**
+## How to build one for yourself, or other questions?
+Check WIKI!

 ### Features: